-New Delhi: The newly formed Cabinet Committee on Investment will soon consider clearing 47 oil & gas blocks, including Reliance Industries' producing KG-D6 gas fields, where defence clearance has either been withdrawn or withheld.
+New Delhi: The newly formed Cabinet Committee on Investment is likely to consider tomorrow clearing 47 oil & gas blocks, including Reliance Industries' producing KG-D6 gas fields, where defence approval has either been withdrawn or withheld.

-Sources said companies like RIL have already invested USD 15 billion since 2000 and the Ministry of Defence has now withdrawn or withheld clearance to them.
+Sources said companies like RIL have already invested USD 15 billion in these blocks since 2000 and the Ministry of Defence has now withdrawn or withheld clearance to them.

-KG-D6, which was awarded to RIL in 2000 by the Cabinet after clearance from all ministries concerned, had been producing oil since September 2008 and gas from April 1, 2009.
+KG-D6, which was awarded to RIL in 2000 by the Cabinet after clearance from all ministries concerned, has been producing oil since September 2008 and gas from April 1, 2009.

-RIL-BP's Mahanadi basin block NEC-OSN-97/2 where sizeable gas discoveries have been made, too has been classified as "No-Go" area as it is close to missile launching range/air force exercise area.
+RIL-BP's Mahanadi basin block NEC-OSN-97/2 where sizeable gas discoveries have been made, also has been classified as "No-Go" area as it is close to missile launching range/air force exercise area.

-Sources said the other 12 "No-Go" blocks are with state-owned ONGC, Cairn India and Australia's BHP Billiton and reasons cited for withdrawing clearance including being close to missile launching range, overlapping with proposed Naval base, overlapping with Naval firing range and Air Force exercise area.
+Sources said the other 12 "No-Go" blocks are with ONGC, Cairn India and Australia's BHP Billiton and reasons cited for withdrawing clearance include being close to missile launching range, overlapping with proposed Naval base, overlapping with Naval firing range and Air Force exercise area.

 Besides the 14 "No-Go" blocks, the defence ministry has imposed stringent conditions in respect of 32 exploration blocks.